ga-curriculum/github-collaboration/merging-and-merge-conflicts/README.md

 So what is a merge conflict?
 A merge conflict happens when Git cannot automatically merge the changes from one branch into another.
 This can happen when two branches have made changes to the same line of code.
 When this happens, Git will mark the file with conflict markers.
 These conflict markers will show you the changes that are in conflict.

 When a merge conflict happens remotely, GitHub will let you know.
 You will see a message that says `This pull request has merge conflicts`.
 When you see this message, you will need to resolve the merge conflict before you can merge the changes.
 To resolve the merge conflict, click on the `Resolve conflicts` button.
 This will take you to the merge conflict page.

-tktk screenshot of merge conflict page and resolve conflicts button

 On the merge conflict page, you will see the files that have a merge conflict.
 You will also see the changes that are in conflict.
 To resolve the conflict, you will need to edit the file and remove the conflict markers.
 Once you have resolved the conflict, you can click on the `Mark as resolved` button.
 This will mark the conflict as resolved and you can now merge the changes.